Small Data Challenges in Big Data Era: A Survey of Recent Progress on Unsupervised and Semi-Supervised Methods: Introduction

+We will show that existing unsupervised and semi-supervised methods share many common ideas and principles.
+One of core ideas in both methods lies in exploring the crucial role of unlabeled data and the distributions in unsupervised and semi-supervised training of representations, no matter if labeled data are involved.
+For example, both unlabeled and labeled data can be augmented under various forms of transformations and noises to explore their invariance and equivariance.
+Such data augmentations underly many unsupervised and semi-supervised methods to regularize the model training \cite{wu2018unsupervised,zhang2019aet,qi2019avt,rasmus2015semi,laine2016temporal,tarvainen2017mean,berthelot2019mixmatch,sohn2020fixmatch} or find the model vulnerability to make it more robust \cite{kurakin2016adversarial,szegedy2013intriguing,miyato2018virtual}.
+Many unsupervised models such as Auto-Encoders, GANs and disentangled representations have also been tailored into semi-supervised counterparts by conditioning on both data and labels.

+Indeed, unsupervised and semi-supervised methods share many common principles that are surprisingly insightful and important, which deserves our attentions in future directions.
+We will sort out these principles in Section~\ref{sec:related} and outline its future directions.
+In particular, we will discuss emerging topics to bridge the algorithmic and theoretical gap between {\em transformation equivariance} for unsupervised learning and {\em transformation invariance} for supervised learning, and combine {\em unsupervised pretraining} and {\em supervised finetuning}.
+We will also provide an outlook of future directions to unify {\em transformation and instance equivariances} for representation learning, connect {\em unsupervised and semi-supervised augmentations}, and explore the role of the {\em self-supervised regularization} for various learning problems.
+We expect a more general learning theory and framework can be developed to reveal the connections between unsupervised and semi-supervised learning.

 The remainder of this paper is organized as follows.
 Unsupervised methods will be reviewed in Section~\ref{sec:unsupervised}, followed by a survey of semi-supervised methods in Section~\ref{sec:ssm}.
-Related and emerging topics will be discussed in Section~\ref{sec:related}, including both unsupervised and semi-supervised domain adaptations, as well as the fundamental roles of transformation equivariance and invariance in model training.
+We will also review unsupervised and semi-supervised domain adaptations in Section~\ref{sec:domain}.
+After reviewing existing works, we will elaborate on emerging topics and future directions in Section~\ref{sec:related} that will connect unsupervised and semi-supervised learning in multiple future directions.
 Finally, we will conclude the survey in Section~\ref{sec:concl}.